roojs/roobuilder/src/OllChat/outline_plan.md

 - Implement `Json.Serializable` for serialization
 - Track content incrementally during streaming
 - Return new text from each chunk for UI updates
+- **No separate Message object**: Role and content are flattened directly into ChatResponse (as in PHP version)
+- When deserializing from API response, extract role and content from the `message` object in JSON

 **Properties**:
 ```vala